timmalstead/flash_lights/README.md

 3)The user can input a maximum of **ten wrong patterns** before the game ends and the user is asked if they would like to try again.

-4)If the user inputs five correct patterns, the game goes to the next level, with more squares for each level
+4)If the user inputs five correct patterns, the game goes to the next level, with more squares for each level.

 5)After progressing through all the levels, the user wins the game!
 They are then given the option to play again.